Letterbook/FEP/fep/ae97/fep-ae97.md

 The client MUST sign all activities by adding [FEP-8b32](https://codeberg.org/fediverse/fep/src/branch/main/fep/8b32/fep-8b32.md) integrity proofs to them.
 The `verificationMethod` property of integrity proof MUST correspond to the `subject` of one of identity proofs attached to an actor.

 Client submits signed activities to actor's outbox.
-Contrary to what [ActivityPub](https://www.w3.org/TR/activitypub/#client-to-server-interactions) specification prescribes, the server MUST not overwrite the ID of activity.
+Contrary to what [ActivityPub](https://www.w3.org/TR/activitypub/#client-to-server-interactions) specification prescribes, the server MUST NOT overwrite the ID of activity.
 Instead of assigning a new ID, the server MUST verify that provided ID has not been used before.
+If activity ID is an HTTP(S) URI, the server MUST check that its [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) is the same as the server's origin.
+The server MAY put additional constraints on the structure of activity IDs if necessary.

+If activity contains a wrapped object (as in `Create` and `Update` activities), and the object is not transient, it MUST be signed as well.
+The server MUST validate object IDs in the same way it validates activity IDs.

 The server MUST deliver activities to their indended audiences without altering them.
 Recipients of signed activities (including the actor's server) MUST verify integrity proofs on them.
 If verification method of the integrity proof doesn't match any of FEP-c390 identity proofs attached to the actor, the activity MUST be rejected.